 The Republic of Ireland has two official languages: Irish Gaelic and English.
 Both of them have equal rights especially when it comes to street signs where English always follows Irish Gaelic.

 Yet according to my Irish friend, you can definitely take advantage of this language.
-When, for example, police officer stops you for speeding, you can respond to him or her in Gaelic.
-And if the government official is not able to communicate in this language, he or she can’t prosecute you.
+For example, when a police officer stops you for speeding, you can respond in Gaelic.
+If the government official is not able to communicate in this language, she can’t fine you.
 On the other hand, you’ll face the full severity of the law if that police officer happens to be a real Irish that speaks the first official language of the country.

 Northern Ireland doesn’t have an official language.
 However, when visiting this part of the island of Ireland for the first time, you’ll notice that English is the dominant spoken language here.

 The Irish are generally friendly and relaxed.
 In fact, the Irish phrase céad míle fáilte, which means “a hundred thousand welcomes”, fully describes the welcoming nature of the Irish people.
 A hundred thousand welcomes for visiting our beautiful Ireland.

 5. Be aware of Irish beliefs

 But above all, the Irish believe in mystical nature of Fairy trees, also known as Hawthorn or Ash trees.
 As the gateway between worlds of mortals and fairies, these trees are believed to bring bad luck to anybody who tries to damage or cut them down.

-6. Admire clean cities and towns when visiting Ireland
+6. Enjoy Ireland’s clean cities and towns

-In fact, there is cleanliness competition between different Irish cities and towns.
-Every morning volunteers get outside and pick up trash, trim the trees and bring up their hometowns to the European level of cleanliness.
+In fact, there is a cleanliness competition between different Irish cities and towns.
+Every morning volunteers get outside to pick up trash, trim trees, and bring up their hometowns to the European level of cleanliness.
 Then every September during a special ceremony in Dublin, the winners get gold, silver and bronze medals in different categories.

-By far one of the biggest obstacles you might face when visiting Ireland is how to drive on the left side of the road.
-Along with citizens of the United Kingdom and old British colonies, the Irish belong to 35% of the world population that drives on the opposite side of the road.
+By far one of the biggest obstacles you may face when visiting Ireland is how to drive on the left side of the road.
+Along with the citizens of the United Kingdom and old British colonies, the Irish belong to 35% of the world population that drives on the opposite side of the road.

 8. Master your driving skills on narrow roads of Ireland

-9. Get small car when visiting Ireland
+9. Get a small car while driving in Ireland